PufferFinance/website-docs/docs/yield/validator-tickets.md

 This new approach neatly tackles two traditional problems:

-- _Rug-pooling_: With NoOps entitled to all the MEV they generate, there's no longer a need to police or penalize them for rug-pooling.
+- _Rug-pulling_: With NoOps entitled to all the MEV they generate, there's no longer a need to police or penalize them for rug-pulling.
 - _Lazy NoOps_: Since stakers get a proxy for PoS rewards upfront via minting VTs, they aren't adversely affected if a NoOp underperforms.

 ### Requirements